cscart/docs/en/developer_guide/core/documents/email_notifications.rst

 5. Forming the context and variables of the message.

-   Based on the data received in **the step 1** we form the context and available variables of the email notification.
+   Based on the data received in step 1, we form the context and available variables of the email notification.
 Unlike the documents, the context and variables in the notifications are not separated.
 This preserves backward compatibility.

 6. Calling the template engine to render the message body.